pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 def test_get(mock_use_case, client):
 ```

 This is the only test that we have for the time being.
 During the whole test we mock the use case, as we are not interested in running it.
 We are however interested in checking the arguments it is called with, and a mock can provide this information.
 The test receives the mock from the `patch` decorator and `client`, which is one of the fixtures provided by `pytest-flask`.
-The `client` fixture automatically loads the `app` one, which we defined in `conftest.py`, and is an object that simulates an HTTP client that can access the API endpoints and store the responses of the server.
+The `client` fixture automatically loads the `app`, which we defined in `conftest.py`, and is an object that simulates an HTTP client that can access the API endpoints and store the responses of the server.

 ``` python
     mock_use_case().execute.return_value = rooms